Deriving volume density profiles of filaments from observed surface densities: Method

 \subsubsection{Optimization procedure}

-The fitting algorithm is constrained with appropriate bounds on the free parameters: $[0.9, 1.1]\,R_{0}$ for $R$, $[0.8, 1.25]\,\Sigma_{\rm C0}$ for $\Sigma_{\rm C}$, and $[0.01, \gamma_{\rm max}]$ for $\gamma$, where we choose $\gamma_{\rm max}$ from the range [8, 20] depending on the specific application: for non-convolved model profiles we use $\gamma_{\rm max}=20$, since no physical upper limit on the slope is imposed; for convolved models and for real observed filaments we use $\gamma_{\rm max}=9$, because convolution with a Gaussian beam smoothes the profile toward a Gaussian shape, making steep power-law slopes $\gamma\ga 10$ inconsistent with any convolved profile; moreover, such steep slopes cannot be distinguished from a Gaussian in the presence of noise and background fluctuations typical of real observations.
+The fitting algorithm is constrained with appropriate bounds on the free parameters: $[0.9, 1.1]\,R_{0}$ for $R$, $[0.8, 1.25]\,\Sigma_{\rm C0}$ for $\Sigma_{\rm C}$, and $[0.01, \gamma_{\rm max}]$ for $\gamma$, where we choose $\gamma_{\rm max}$ from the range [8, 20] depending on the specific application: for non-convolved model profiles we use $\gamma_{\rm max}=20$ to allow the optimizer to span the full mathematical range of model slopes used in the validation tests; for convolved models and for real observed filaments we use $\gamma_{\rm max}=9$, because convolution with a Gaussian beam smoothes the profile toward a Gaussian shape, making steep power-law slopes $\gamma\gtrsim 10$ indistinguishable from a Gaussian shape after convolution, especially in the presence of noise and background fluctuations typical of real observations.
 The analogous bound $\beta_{\rm max}$ used in traditional Plummer fitting (Sect.~\ref{comparison_old_method}) is set to 21 for non-convolved models (Fig.~\ref{modelacc_plummer}) and 10 for convolved models (Fig.~\ref{conv_plummer_accuracies}), following the same reasoning.
-Based on extensive fitting of filaments extracted from seven molecular clouds using the new method \citep{ZhangMenshchikovLi2026subm}, we recommend the range $[0.01, 8]$ for the $\gamma$ bounds when fitting real observed filaments.
+For real observed filaments we recommend the range $[0.01, 8]$ for the $\gamma$ bounds.
+The upper bound $\gamma_{\rm max}=8$ is set empirically: it is the largest value of $\gamma$ found by the new method when applied to filaments extracted from seven molecular clouds in the companion paper of \cite{ZhangMenshchikovLi2026}.
+It is not based on any theoretical argument but serves only to keep the optimizer from drifting to extreme parameter values in the rare cases where the data are nearly noise-dominated.
 In each iteration of the optimization algorithm, the analytical relationships are applied in the following sequence: given the current estimates of $\gamma$ and $R$, (1) the extent $\xi$ is derived numerically from Eq.~(\ref{hHformula}) using the bisection method, (2) the volume density slope $\beta$ is computed from Eq.~(\ref{betaformula}), (3) the intrinsic surface density width $w$ is determined from Eq.~(\ref{wHformula}), and (4) the boundary exponent $\epsilon$ is evaluated from Eq.~(\ref{epsilonformula}).
 These derived parameters, together with the current value of $\Sigma_{\rm C}$, fully define the model profile $\Sigma(r)$ in Eq.~(\ref{surface_density_fittingfun}), which is then compared to the observed profile.

 For non-convolved model profiles with large dynamic range between the crest and boundary values, we found it beneficial to perform the fitting in logarithmic space ($\log\Sigma$ vs. $\log r$) to improve both accuracy and robustness.
 However, our tests showed that for convolved models, fitting in linear space ($\Sigma$ vs. $r$) recovers more accurate parameters.
 This suggests that linear space fitting can also be beneficial when fitting observed profiles affected by convolution with telescope beam.